 - Preparing for your comprehensive/general examination; or

 - Completing a required internship/externship/practicum/capstone.

-The Registrar will not accept certification forms until registration is open for that particular semester so please wait until registration is open before taking it to your DGS for signature.
+The Office of the Registrar will not accept certification forms until registration is open for that particular semester, so please wait until registration is open before taking it to your DGS for signature.

 - Ph.D.
 Students

 If you are a pre-candidacy Ph.D. student, CCAS will certify you for one semester only while you are preparing for the general examination.
 In order to be certified again, you will need to advance to candidacy.
 Once in candidacy, you may register for 3 credits per semester until you reach 72 credits and still be certified as full-time.

 - International Students